 What about the graphics?

 This is the battle that could win them the war.
-The PlayStation 5 slates in with a 10.28 TFLOPS, 36 CUs at 2.23-GHz, which is undeniably great but we were looking for a longer leap from the console titans.
-On the other hand, the Series X may have successfully done that.
-It boasts a 12 TFLOPS, 52 CUs at 1.825-GHz Custom RDNA 2 GPU, that leaves a massive margin between the two.
+The PlayStation 5 slates in with a 10.28 TFLOPS, 36 CUs at 2.23-GHz, which is undeniably great but we are looking for a longer leap from the console titans.
+On the other hand, Series X may have successfully done that.
+It boasts 12 TFLOPS, 52 CUs at 1.825-GHz Custom RDNA 2 GPU, which leaves a massive margin between the two.
 However, the PS gets a tiny edge in terms of GHz, leading by a mere 0.36.
 Still, the Series X may win this one as well.
 Both consoles boast 8K resolution capabilities.

 What’s the memory like?

 This is essentially RAM; how many things can run at a time and what speed.
 The PlayStation 5 and the Series X go perfectly square in this affair.
 They both boast 16-GB GDDR6/256-bit.
 Nothing separates them here.
-In terms of bandwidth, however, the former clocks in 448-GB/s whereas the latter, 10-GB at 560GB/s, 6-GB at 336GB/s.
+In terms of bandwidth, however, the former clocks in at 448-GB/s whereas the latter, 10-GB at 560GB/s, 6-GB at 336GB/s.

 How much data can it pack?

 We’re talking about your game and app data here, also for digital versions, game space too.
 The Playstation 5 offers an SSD of 825-GB while the Xbox Series X goes a step higher with a 1-TB Custom NVME SSD.
 This is inbuilt, but if you’d like to expand on this, the PS lets you go with an additional NVMe SSD Slot, and the Xbox Series X gives you a full terabyte more.
-That’s a 100% extra, making them the winner here.
+That’s a 100% extra, making the latter the winner here.